-Since each data packet is labelled by a unique sequence number, receivers detect losses primarily by sequence gaps in the data packets.
-A receiver may also detect losses if no data have arrived after the maximum sending interval has past.
+Since each data packet is labelled by a unique sequence number, receivers detect losses primarily on receipt of an out-of-order data packet or may also detect losses if no data have arrived after the maximum sending interval has past.
+When a loss is detected, the receiver sends a NACK to the source requesting the lost data packet.